 This can happen when highly contaminated oil is ingested, rather than inhaled, and can cause queasiness, loss of appetite, diarrhea, or even vomiting.

 Unless you have an issue with swallowing large amounts of toothpaste or mouthwash, this isn’t a problem you’ll experience when using Dr. Ginger’s.

 One of oil pulling’s big selling points is that it moistens the mouth by leaving behind a protective film, but for some the prolonged swishing action causes saliva to mix with the oil and be expelled along with the oil at the end of the session.

 Dr. Ginger’s products leave your mouth feeling clean, fresh, and moist; never stale or dried out.

 The act of swishing a thick oil around in the mouth for 15 to 20 minutes can overwork the jaw’s muscles and ligaments, which can result in pain and stiffness.

 Dr. Ginger’s products are no more taxing or painful to the mouth than normal brushing or gargling.

-6. The increase of Cavities: The act of oil pulling, itself, doesn’t cause cavities.
+The act of oil pulling, itself, doesn’t cause cavities.
 The problem starts when people substitute oil pulling for brushing and flossing.
-Oil pulling is meant to be supplemental to oral care, not as a replacement, so it while it may help fend off harmful bacteria, it isn’t the best line of defense against cavities.
+Oil pulling is meant to be supplemental to oral care, not as a replacement, so while it may help fend off harmful bacteria, it isn’t the best line of defense against cavities.

 When used in conjunction with flossing, Dr. Ginger’s products are designed to support healthy teeth and gums.